 Lymph tissue lining your digestive system produces over 60% of your immune cells.When this lining is compromised, so is your immune system.
 This increases your risk of infection, autoimmune diseases, gut flora imbalances, joint problems, skin issues and faster aging.

 Billions of dollars in sales of indigestion remedies reflect how common tummy troubles have become.
 Often these remedies only mask symptoms without correcting the problem and can make it worse.
-The good news is that easing discomfort and restoring your digestive health is possible with the help of natural indigestion remedies.
+The good news is that easing discomfort and restoring your digestive health is possible with the help of natural remedies for indigestion.

 - Reduce sugar consumption.
-The average American downs way too much sugar, over 100 pounds a year.
-Yeast and bad bacteria in the intestinal tract feed on sugar.
-If their population grows too much, they will crowd out good bacteria.
+The average American downs over 100 pounds a year.
+Intestinal yeast and bad bacteria feed on sugar.
+When their population overgrows, good bacteria are crowded out.
 Balanced gut ecology is a key factor in restoring your digestive health.

 - Eliminate aggravating foods.
 When your gut is imbalanced, food does not break down efficiently.
-You may find yourself reacting to more foods.
-Common sensitivities include sugar, peanuts, dairy, corn, soy, eggs, and gluten-containing grains.
-If you have reflux or heartburn eliminate citrus, chocolate, spices, peppermint, alcohol, carbonated beverages, coffee and non-herbal teas for at least three weeks.
-If symptoms improve, add one food back every few days.
+Try an elimination diet for 21 days of the following foods: added sugar, peanuts, dairy, corn, soy, eggs, and glutenous grains.
+If you feel better at the end of the trial, add back one offender every few days until you find the culprits.
+Keep those out of your diet.
+If you have reflux or heartburn also experiment with eliminating citrus, chocolate, spices, peppermint, alcohol, carbonated beverages, coffee and non-herbal teas.
 If symptoms flare, stop eating that food.
 Blood tests are available to identify food sensitivities.

-- Eat foods rich in fiber.
+- Eat fiber-rich foods.
 Most Americans do not get enough fiber.
 Freshly ground flax seeds, chia seeds, whole grains, berries, beans, and vegetables are all good choices.
-Fiber slows digestion so you feel full longer and helps with elimination.
+Ground flax and chia seeds can be incorporated into many recipes or stirred into a big glass of water.
+An added benefit of flax is that the oil lubricates the intestines, making it easier to eliminate feces after a few days of use.
+Fiber slows digestion so you feel full longer, traps toxins and makes feces easier to pass.
 Be sure to drink plenty of water with fiber or you can get plugged up.

 - Support natural detoxification.
 Limit toxic exposure as much as possible.
 Good bacteria, fiber, water, and super green foods such as spirulina and chlorella promote healthy detoxification in your intestines.
 If they are not eliminated there, toxins are reabsorbed into your bloodstream.

-Always follow a course of antibiotics with plenty of probiotics for at least two months to maintain the balance of yeast and intestinal bacteria.
-Friendly gut bacteria support your immune system, healthy digestion, and detoxification.
+Always follow a course of antibiotics with plenty of probiotics for at least to months to replenish friendly bacteria and keep the other bacteria and yeasts in check.
+Friendly gut bacteria support the immune system, digestion, and detoxification.

-A few spoonfuls of cultured vegetables, raw sauerkraut, tempeh or miso with meals provides a good dose of probiotics.
-If you tolerate dairy, you can drink probiotic-rich kefir or eat live culture yogurt.
+Enjoy a few spoonfuls of probiotic-rich cultured vegetables, raw sauerkraut, tempeh or miso with meals.
+If you tolerate dairy, you can drink kefir or eat live culture yogurt.
 Avoid sugar-rich varieties.
 If none of these foods are acceptable to you, take high quality probiotic supplements.